 So here’s what experience has taught me for how to crush those pits including some business tips you can use right now.

-I collected these tidbits over a 26 year (or so) career as a services business owner, and I wish I knew some of this stuff much earlier, in the big scheme of things.
+I collected these tidbits over 29 years (or so) career as a services business owner, and I wish I knew some of this stuff much earlier, in the big scheme of things.

 As your business grows, you’re bound to run into some things that you don’t know how to handle.